ajrou4/cpp/README.md

-##Contents
+Contents:

-#The C++ Pool covers various topics through a series of projects and exercises.
+The C++ Pool covers various topics through a series of projects and exercises.
 Below is an outline of what you'll be working on:

     Basics of C++
         Syntax and structure